 His portrayal of Lt.
 Dan Taylor in the landmark film Forrest Gump formed an enduring connection with servicemen and women throughout the military community.
 After several USO handshake tours, Sinise formed the “Lt.
 Dan Band” in 2003 and began entertaining troops serving at home and abroad.
 The band performs an average of 30 shows a year for military bases, charities and fundraisers supporting wounded heroes, Gold Star families, veterans and troops around the world.

 Sinise serves as spokesperson for the American Veterans Disabled for Life Memorial and was instrumental in raising funds for the Pentagon Memorial in Washington, D.C. and the Brooklyn Wall of Remembrance in NYC.
 He serves on executive councils for the Medal of Honor Foundation and the USO and is an advisory board member with Hope for the Warriors.
 In recognition of his humanitarian work on behalf of our nation’s defenders, Sinise has earned many distinguished awards including the Bob Hope Award for Excellence in Entertainment from the Medal of Honor Society, the Spirit of the USO Award, the Ellis Island Medal of Honor, the Spirit of Hope Award by the Department of Defense, the Dwight D. Eisenhower Award from the National Defense Industrial Association, and most recently, the John Wayne True Grit Award and the National Association of Broadcasters Leadership Award.
 In 2008, he was given the Presidential Citizens Medal, the second-highest civilian honor awarded to citizens for exemplary deeds performed in service of the nation.
 He is only the third actor ever to receive this honor.
 Sinise was also named an honorary Chief Petty Officer by the Navy and an Honorary Marine by the United States Marine Corp.
-Most recently in October 2015, Sinise received the Sylvanus Thayer Award from the West Point Association of Graduates.
+Most recently in 2017 George Catlett Marshall Medal, Association of the United States Army - AUSA National’s award for distinguished, extraordinary and selfless service to the United States, in October 2015, Sinise received the Sylvanus Thayer Award from the West Point Association of Graduates.
 The award is given to a citizen whose outstanding character, accomplishments, and stature in the civilian community share comparative qualities for which West Point strives.
 In 2011, to expand upon his individual efforts, Sinise established the Gary Sinise Foundation.

 Giving back to those who sacrifice for our nation and encouraging others to do the same has become Gary Sinise’s personal quest and what he hopes will endure as a legacy of service to others.